HarkHorning/Biased-Larry/README.md

 # Biased-Larry
-An ai chatbot trained on curated own data to be my PR guy.
+An ai chatbot trained on curated data to be my PR guy.

 ## LLMs